History of African Americans in Kentucky: Civil War and recognitions

 From the start of the war, Kentucky slaves had the goal of obtaining their own freedom for the benefit of themselves and their families.
 Newspapers were documenting numerous slave runaways.
-In May of 1861, the states were fearful of slave revolts.
+In May 1861, the states were fearful of slave revolts.
 As Northern troops arrived into Kentucky, slaveholders attempted to keep the slaves from hearing abolitionist ideas.
 Blacks learned about the war anyway, and how it would have an effect on slavery.
 They gained this information by eavesdropping on council meetings and getting literate women to read to them stories from the war.

 Large groups of slaves were fleeing Kentucky to north of the Ohio River, in search for freedom.
 Other slave groups were escaping to Indiana.
 Despite the orders of the army in Kentucky, soldiers would let Blacks join the lines.
-September of 1862, reports from an Ohio soldier said that about 600 slaves entered the Union troops in Lebanon, Kentucky.
+September 1862, reports from an Ohio soldier said that about 600 slaves entered the Union troops in Lebanon, Kentucky.
 Slaves realized that they had authority and protection now that they were with the army.

 In 1865, the 13th Amendment to the U.S. Constitution was ratified, ending slavery.
 Kentucky, however, did not ratify the amendment until 1976.
+This is because there was resistance from both the government and the slave owners in Kentucky.
+They believed that since they did not all betray the Union and fully side with the Confederacy as there was dueling Unionist and Confederate state governments in Kentucky, that they would be able to keep their slaves.
+Despite the resistance Abraham Lincoln tried to negotiate with them, even offering 300 dollars per slave to owners, but this was turned down.
+In the end they got nothing and had to ratify the amendment in 1976.

 In total, there were about 25,000 African American Kentuckians who served in the United States Colored Troops (USCT) in the Civil War.
 This made up nearly one-third of the union soldiers in Kentucky.
 Besides Louisiana, Kentucky has the most black men serve in the Civil War.
 Enlisting into the war was delayed, but once they could, almost half were prepared and sent to Camp Nelson in Jessamine County.
 A monument located in Greenhill Cemetery in Frankfort is one of the few monuments that recognizes African Americans in the war.
-Engraved on one side is "In Memory of the Colored Soldiers Franklin County, Kentucky Who Fought in the Civil War 1861-1865".
+Engraved on one side is "In Memory of the Colored Soldiers Franklin County, Kentucky Who Fought in the Civil War 1861–1865".
 The rest of the sides include 142 names of African American soldiers.